Hayim Halevy Donin

-Hayim Halevy Donin (1928–1983), was an American Orthodox rabbi and the author of several books.
+Hayim Halevy Donin (1928–1982), was an American Orthodox rabbi and the author of several books on Jewish living.
 Donin was born Herman Dolnansky in the city of New York and changed his legal name in 1955.

 Academic formation

 Donin obtained his degree in arts at the Yeshiva University in 1948, received his rabbinical ordination (semicha) at the Yeshiva University in 1951, ended his master's degree in arts at the Columbia University in 1952, and completed his doctorate in philosophy at the Wayne State University in 1966.

 History

 Donin served as the rabbi of the Kesher Israel congregation, located in West Chester, Pennsylvania, between 1951 and 1953.
 He was an advisor to the B'nai B'rith lodge, and was also a member of the Hillel International foundation, located at the West Chester State Teachers College.
 In 1953, he was the rabbi of the B'nai David congregation, located in Southfield, Michigan, where he remained a rabbi until he made aliyah to Israel in 1973.

 Donin was an associate professor of Jewish studies at the University of Detroit (1969–73), was the co-founder, and the first president of Yeshivat Akiva (1964), the first modern and Orthodox Hebrew day school located on the metropolitan area of Detroit.
 (Donin had previously founded a Hebrew academy in Oak Park, Illinois, before founding Yeshivat Akiva).
 Donin also served as vice president of the council of the Jewish community in Detroit, was the chairman of the licensing board for Hebrew teachers in the metropolitan area of Detroit, and was a member of the ethic and moral committee of the government of Michigan (1966–68).
 Donin participated in the 1961 White House Conference on Aging, as the president of the social action committee of the Rabbinical Council of America, in whose national board of directors he subsequently served (between the years 1967 and 1968).